50 Questions You Must Ask to Evaluate the Quality of Your Website

 38. Is the Social Media Implementation on the Site Done Correctly?

-This comes up in audits a lot.
-I see things where social media links were not quite removed when things changed (like where a social media effort on a particular platform was unnecessarily hyperfocused) or where smaller things like potential customer interactions were not exactly kosher.
+I see where social media links were not quite removed when things changed (like where a social media effort on a particular platform was unnecessarily hyper-focused) or where smaller things like potential customer interactions were not strictly kosher.

 These things will impact the quality of your site.

-If you are constantly machine-gunning your social posts, and not interacting with customers properly, you are doing it wrong.
+If you are continually machine-gunning your social posts and not interacting with customers properly, you are doing it wrong.

 39. Are Lead Submission Forms Properly Working?

-If a lead generation form is not properly working, you may not be getting all possible leads coming through.
+If a lead generation form is not correctly working, you may not be getting all possible leads.

 If there’s a typo in an email address or a typo in a line of code that is breaking the form, these need to be fixed.

-For lead generation forms, it is always a high priority to make sure that regular maintenance is performed.
-This helps to prevent things like under-reporting of leads, and errant information being submitted.
+Make it a high priority to perform regular maintenance on lead generation forms.
+This helps to prevent things like under-reporting of leads and errant information from being submitted.

-Nothing’s worse than getting information from a form and finding that that phone number is one digit off or the email address is wrong due to a programming error, and not necessarily due to submission error.
+Nothing is worse than getting information from a form and finding that that phone number is one digit off or the email address is wrong due to a programming error, and not necessarily due to submission error.

 40. Are Any Lead Tracking Scripts Working Correctly?

-Performing ongoing testing on lead tracking scripts is crucial to ensure proper functioning of your site.
+Performing ongoing testing on lead tracking scripts is crucial to ensure the proper functioning of your site.

-If your lead tracking scripts ever end up breaking, and you get errant submissions on the weekend, this can wreak havoc on your customer acquisition nightmares.
+If your lead tracking scripts ever end up breaking and you get errant submissions on the weekend, it can wreak havoc on your customer acquisition nightmares.

 41. Is Call Tracking Properly Setup?

-I remember working with a client at an agency, and they had call tracking setup on their website.
+I remember working with a client at an agency, and they had call tracking set up on their website.

 Everything appeared to be working correctly.